Terra State Community College: Campus

 The Terra State Community College campus covers an area of 143 acre in the western edge of Fremont on Napoleon Road.

 In the fall of 2018, Terra State became the second community college in Ohio to offer residential housing.
 The first dorm, The Landings, cost 19.6 million dollars, and had a capacity to house 225 students with 93,445 square feet of space.
+The addition of on-campus housing contributed to an increase in enrollment and expanded opportunities for students to participate in campus activities.
+Although a majority of Terra State students do not live on campus, the college offers a variety of events, activities, and student organizations intended to provide opportunities for social and extracurricular involvement.
+Rather than being primarily associated with a traditional residential or party-school atmosphere, Terra State's campus life has placed an emphasis on organized student events and activities, with the Student Government Association playing a major role in student involvement and campus life.

 In the fall of 2019 Terra State began work with the Sandusky County Parks District to connect their campus with the North Coast Inland Bike Trail, and by extension Fremont.

 In fall 2019 the college expanded their athletics center.
 This coincided with the college bringing back their athletics program after a 14-year hiatus.

+Student life

+Terra State offers a variety of student organizations and extracurricular activities.
+Organizations provide opportunities for students to participate in leadership, academic recognition, athletics, competitive activities, community service, and social events.

 Athletics

 The college has intercollegiate teams in the following sports: